-These days there are all sorts of different types of restaurants in Italy from ramen to juice bars and vegan joints, especially in cosmopolitan cities like Milan and Rome.
+These days, there are all sorts of different types of restaurants in Italy, from ramen to juice bars and vegan joints, especially in cosmopolitan cities like Milan and Rome.
 So, you might wonder if there’s even a point in understanding the meaning of these traditional terms.

-The Most Common Italian Restaurant Types
+Osteria Meaning And The 8 Most Classic Italian Restaurant Types

 We’re sharing the differences between the traditional types of restaurants so you know where you’re most likely to find regional specialties, which spots are more formal, and where to go for coffee or a quick lunch.